Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Shortest path algorithms form the backbone of countless real-world applications you'll encounter throughout computer science—from GPS navigation and network routing to social network analysis and game AI.
-When you're tested on these algorithms, you're not just being asked to recall steps; you're being evaluated on your understanding of algorithmic trade-offs, graph properties, and problem-solving strategies.
+Shortest path algorithms power countless real-world applications: GPS navigation, network routing, social network analysis, and game AI.
+When you're tested on these algorithms, you're being evaluated on your understanding of algorithmic trade-offs, graph properties, and problem-solving strategies.
 Each algorithm represents a different approach to the same fundamental question: how do we efficiently find optimal paths through a network?

 The key to mastering this topic is recognizing when to use which algorithm.
-You need to understand how graph properties like edge weights, density, and the presence of negative cycles determine which algorithm is appropriate.
-Don't just memorize time complexities—know what constraints each algorithm handles, what data structures it leverages, and why those choices matter.
+Graph properties like edge weights, density, and the presence of negative cycles determine which algorithm is appropriate.
+Don't just memorize time complexities.
+Know what constraints each algorithm handles, what data structures it leverages, and why those choices matter.
 When an exam question describes a graph scenario, you should immediately know which algorithm fits.

 Sometimes you need shortest paths between every pair of nodes, not just from one source.
 These algorithms compute an entire distance matrix, trading higher complexity for complete information.

-Compare: Floyd-Warshall vs. Johnson's—both compute all-pairs shortest paths, but Floyd-Warshall is simpler with always, while Johnson's is faster on sparse graphs.
-If an FRQ asks about all-pairs paths on a sparse graph with negative weights, Johnson's is your answer.
+Compare: Floyd-Warshall vs. Johnson's โ both compute all-pairs shortest paths, but Floyd-Warshall is simpler with always, while Johnson's is faster on sparse graphs.
+If a question asks about all-pairs paths on a sparse graph with negative weights, Johnson's is your answer.

-When you have additional information about the graph structure—like geometric positions of nodes—you can guide the search more intelligently.
-Heuristics trade guaranteed optimality (in some cases) for dramatic speed improvements.
+When you have additional information about the graph structure (like geometric positions of nodes), you can guide the search more intelligently.
+Heuristics can dramatically reduce the number of nodes explored.

 | Concept | Best Examples |